j00lie/thesis/README.md

-# Official Github repository for the B.Sc. thesis by Joonas Liedes titled: "Automatic segmentation of vestibular schwannoma using deep learning" (working title)
+# Official Github repository for the B.Sc. thesis by Joonas Liedes titled: "Automatic segmentation of vestibular schwannoma using deep learning"

 ## Data